United States census: Data analysis

 The census records data specific to individual respondents are not available to the public until 72 years after a given census was taken, but aggregate statistical data derived from the census are released as soon as they are available.
 Every census up to and including 1950 is currently available to the public and can be viewed on microfilm released by the National Archives and Records Administration, the official keeper of archived federal census records.
 Complete online census records can be accessed for no cost from National Archives facilities and many libraries, and a growing portion of the census is freely available from non-commercial online sources.

 Census microdata for research purposes are available for all censuses from 1790 forward except for 1890 through the Integrated Public Use Microdata Series (IPUMS), and scanned copies of each of the decennial census questionnaires are available online from many websites.
 Computerized aggregate data describing the characteristics of small geographic areas for the entire period from 1790 to 2010 are available from the National Historical Geographic Information System.

 Regions and divisions

 The bureau recognizes four census regions within the United States and further organizes them into nine divisions.
 These regions are groupings of states that subdivide the United States for the presentation of data.

+Poverty measures

+The official poverty measure (OPM), in use in America since the 1960s, defines poverty by comparing pre-tax money income to a poverty threshold that is adjusted by family composition.
+The pre-tax money income excludes the value of government noncash benefits provided either privately or publicly, such as health insurance, food stamps, or housing assistance.
+The threshold was derived from the cost of a minimum food diet multiplied by three to account for other family expenses.

+The supplemental poverty measure (SPM), introduced in 2011, aims to provide a more accurate picture of the true extent of poverty in the United States than the OPM, by taking into account non-cash benefits and geographic variations in the cost-of-living.
+The SPM has been published by the Census Bureau since 2011 and expands the money income definition of poverty used by the official poverty measure.